Download this file and get the flag. You will also need this wordlist.

 function is going to print out the flag.

-Running the program confirmed my theory
+Running the program with some random inputs confirmed my theory.

 Now, how to figure out what are the correct inputs?
 The sources shows that the game is created with a 25x25 matrix (mgame = myGame(25, 25)